Deadlift Assistance Exercises – Introduction

 Most athletes do deadlifts as part of their general strength and conditioning workouts.

-The deadlift is also one of the three exercises contested in the sport of powerlifting, the other two being the squat and bench press.
+The deadlift is also one of the three big lifts contested in the sport of powerlifting, the other two being the squat and bench press.

 And there is no greater exercise than the deadlift for fat loss and to dramatically change your body – fast.